pzhao-eng/FlashMLA/README.md

 ***Adapted from：*** https://github.com/deepseek-ai/FlashMLA/

-FlashMLA is an efficient MLA decoding kernel for Hopper GPUs, optimized for variable-length sequences serving.
+FlashMLA was initially developed based on Hopper(can refer to:https://github.com/deepseek-ai/FlashMLA/), and I adapted it to Amphere GPUs.
+Due to the different architectures, the performance of Amphere is currently poor due to register overflow.
+Welcome to add good optimization ideas.

 Currently released:
 - BF16
-- Paged kvcache with block size of 64
+- Paged kvcache with block size of 32

 ## Quick start